ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 What is common here is that:

-1. Event `A` ***graph reachability in spacetime*** from all the events in its causal history.
+1. Event `A` has ***graph reachability in spacetime*** from all the events in its causal history.
     That is, without lifting the pen from the paper or going backwards in time, we can connect any event in `A`'s past with `A`.
-1. Working backwards from `A`, we can see that all the vector clock values satisfy the ***happens before*** relation: that is, all preceding vector clock values are less than `A`'s vector clock value.
+1. Working backwards from `A`, we can see that all the vector clock values in its causal history satisfy the ***happens before*** relation: that is, all preceding vector clock values are less than `A`'s vector clock value.

-In addition to this, by looking at events that come after `A` (in other words, `A` is in the causal history of some future event), we can see that they all have vector clock values larger than `A`'s.
+In addition to this, by looking at events that come after `A` (in other words, `A` is in the causal history of some future event), we can see that all such vector clock values are larger than `A`'s.

 ### Are the Vector Clocks of All Events Comparable?